SPDX-License-Identifier: BSD-3-Clause

 except (KeyError, ValueError):

-# TODO: we need to set under and over values for the cmap with
+# Add under and over values to the cmap

 if nan_color is not None: